Esther Ballou: Biography and career

-Esther Williamson Ballou (17 July 1915 – 12 March 1973) was an American music educator, organist and composer.
-She was born in Elmira, New York, began organ lessons at age 13, and began composing in her twenties.
-She studied at Bennington College, Mills College and The Juilliard School of Music in 1943.
+Esther Williamson Ballou (17 July 1915 – 12 March 1973) was an American composer, music educator, organist, pianist, and accompanist.
+She was born in Elmira, New York, and died in Chichester, England.
+Ballou began piano lessons at 4 years old, organ lessons at age 13, and began composing in her twenties.
+At 14, she performed a piano concerto with the Elmira Symphony Orchestra, and two years prior won first prize through the state of New York for her piano playing.